denglabpku/imaging-analysis-2025/README.md

 # Analysis scripts for condensate analysis and burst modeling in biological imaging data
 ## Overview

-This repository contains scrips associated with the paper "Pulsatile fusion of enhancer and promoter condensates drives transcriptional bursting".
+This repository contains scrips associated with the paper "**Pulsatile fusion of enhancer and promoter condensates drives transcriptional bursting**".
 It aims to support high-throughput quantitative analysis of super-resolution images and time series data, focusing on dynamic processes such as transcriptional bursting and condensate dynamics.

 ## Parts of burst modeling